Alluxio/alluxio/docs/en/Running-Presto-with-Alluxio.md

 (sometimes the executable `presto` exists in `${PRESTO_HOME}/bin/presto` and you can use it directly).

-Run a single query similar to:
+Run a single query similar to (assume the server is running locally at `8080`):

 ```bash
 $ ./presto --server localhost:8080 --execute "use default;select * from u_user limit 10;" --catalog hive --debug